Lombiq/Lombiq-Orchard-Visual-Studio-Extension/Readme.md

-Visual Studio extension with many features and templates frequently used by the [Lombiq](http://lombiq.com/) developers.
+Visual Studio extension with many features and templates frequently used by  [Lombiq](http://lombiq.com/) developers.
 Contains [Orchard](http://orchardproject.net/)-related as well as generic goodies.

+The extension can also be installed from the Visual Studio Gallery, including installing directly from inside Visual Studio from under Tools &gt; Extensions and Updates.

 ## Tools